randovania/randovania/docs/New Game.md

 ## Exporting games

 Up to now, everything is just theoretical values inside Randovania.
-The next step is making these modifications be applied to the game.
+The next step is applying these modifications to the game.

 In most cases, this involves reading the files from a user-provided copy of the game and creating either a new ROM/ISO file or a mod file.